Logerfo/cvpt/index.md

 ## Currently

 Working fulltime at an automation systems software house
 focused on gas stations management workflow.
+Looking for new opportunities.

 ### Specialized in